Training

 Teach a variety of tricks with the clicker

-The clicker should be used in combination with voice commands and eventually when he understands the command, you should be able to remove the clicker and use the voice command only.
+The clicker should be used in combination with voice commands and eventually when your dog understands the command, you should be able to remove the clicker and use voice commands only.
 However, if this is going to happen, you’ll need to teach him a variety of tricks, so he understands the pattern of getting something right means a click and a reward.

 The Getting Used to It Method